Roughly speaking, the body is arranged into opposing muscle groups. They’re also often referred to as antagonistic muscle groups or antagonist pairs.

 But you don’t need to overthink it too much.
 Just being aware of the opposing muscle groups and having a varied range of compound exercises up our sleeve can be enough to make sure we’re giving ourselves a balanced workout.

-What are some key opposing muscle group exercises I can do?
+What are some opposing muscle group exercises you can do?

 So, what’s the verdict?
-Should I be working opposing muscle groups.
+Should you be working opposing muscle groups?